Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 - The first are satellite facilities in the vicinity of port terminals.
 They assume the conventional role of accommodating activities decongesting port operations, such as container depots, as well as performing customs clearance.

 - The second type concerns inland facilities located in major metropolitan areas to provide better connectivity to port terminals along the coast as well as to support the logistics of a growing internal consumption market.
 Significant dry port development is taking place on the Yangtze River up to the upper stretches near Chongqing, some 2,400 km upstream from Shanghai.
 Intermodal rail development faces the prominence of the existing rail network on passengers and dry bulk commodities.
-As the Chinese economy moves towards a more extensive internal market, intermodal rail and barge traffic is increasing, so is the usage of inland ports.
+As the Chinese economy moves towards a more extensive internal market, intermodal rail and barge traffic are increasing, and so is the usage of inland ports.

-- The third type is border facilities that fulfil the function of custom clearance, consolidation, and deconsolidation of cargo, as well as emerging trans-modal functions of linking different systems or circulation.
+- The third type is border facilities that fulfill the function of custom clearance, consolidation, and deconsolidation of cargo, as well as emerging trans-modal functions of linking different systems or circulation.
 The setting up of Asia-Europe rail connections along the Eurasian landbridge may promote this function.

 Another system of inland terminals is likely to emerge in Southeast Asia, particularly along the Mekong.
 In light of the North American and European experiences, the question remains of how Pacific Asia can develop its inland port strategy and regionalism.
 The unique geographical characteristics of the region are likely to rely much on the satellite terminal concept and inland load centers in relative proximity.
 For this context, the European example is more appropriate.
-However, the setting up of long-distance intermodal rail corridors within China and through Central Asia favors to developing the inland load center system common in North America.
+However, setting up long-distance intermodal rail corridors within China and through Central Asia favors developing the inland load center system common in North America.

 5. Future Prospects

 The setting up of dry ports has been a dominant paradigm in hinterland transportation development.
-The growth of maritime shipping and its economies of scale have placed pressures on the inland segment of freight distribution.
+The growth of maritime shipping and its economies of scale have placed pressure on the inland segment of freight distribution.
 The prospects for inland ports remain positive, with large continental markets like North America and Europe relying on a network of satellite terminals and load centers as a fundamental structure to support the massification of hinterland freight movements.
 This has entailed the emergence of extended gates and extended forms of supply chain management in which inland terminals play an active role.

 As congestion increases, inland terminals will be even more important in maintaining efficient supply chains.
 It can also be expected that resources will play a greater role within containerized trade, with inland terminals acting as platforms to export containerized resources.
 Dry ports play an increasing role as a repositioning strategy for empty containers to improve this repositioning efficiency by providing better cargo rotation opportunities or acting as platforms that can help promote containerized exports.
 Inland ports are taking part in the ongoing intermodal integration between ports and their hinterland through long-distance rail and barge corridors.
 They are becoming more important elements within supply chains, particularly through their role as a buffer where containerized consignments can be cheaply stored, waiting to be forwarded to their final destinations.

 Like other transport infrastructures, there is a potential for overinvestment, duplication, and redundancy since many inland locations would like to claim a stake in global value chains.
 This appears to be the case in Western Europe.
 An abundance of inland terminals, particularly within the Rhine-Scheldt delta, underlines the overly competitive environment and the waste of resources.
 In North America, because of a different ownership and governance structure, the setting up of an inland port, at least the intermodal terminal component, is mostly in the hands of rail operators.
 Each decision thus takes place with much more consideration being given to market potential as well as the overall impact on their network structure.
 The decision of a rail company to build a new terminal or expand existing facilities commonly marks the moment where regional stakeholders, from real estate developers to logistics service providers, readjust their strategies.
-Further, local governments may devise inland port develp,emt with the expectation to create multiplying effects in the regional economy.
+Further, local governments may devise inland port development with the expectation of creating multiplying effects on the regional economy.
 Therefore, inland ports should develop in alignment with the market and stakeholders they are servicing.
 Misalignment may result in missed opportunities and wasteful investments.

 The development of dry ports worldwide has underlined an emerging functional relation of port terminals and their hinterland.
 In the case of China, such initiatives can be far-reaching since the goal is to promote trade and economic integration across central Asia, all the way to Europe.
 Dry ports assume various functions with co-location with logistical zones, a dominant development paradigm based on their regional setting.
 While the interest in dry ports has increased, each dry port is confronted with a unique regional, economic, and regulatory setting that defines its functions and its relations with seaports.
 Best practices can only be applied successfully if the relative uniqueness of each dry port setting is considered.